Jason Forbach

+Early life

+Forbach graduated with his Bachelor of Music in 2000 from University of Missouri where he was the recipient of the Chancellor's Emerging Artist Award that year.
+He went on to complete his Masters with academic distinction at New England Conservatory in Boston.

 Career

 In 2006, Forbach joined the Las Vegas cast of The Phantom of the Opera understudying the roles of Raoul and Monsieur Reyer.

 In 2009, Forbach played the dual role of Rapunzel's Prince and The Wolf in Into the Woods at the Wells Fargo Pavilion.

 In 2012, Forbach joined the 25th Anniversary national tour cast of Les Misérables as Feuilly and an understudy for Enjolras.
-He later took over the role of Enjolras playing opposite his partner Joseph Spieldenner as Grantaire.
+He later took over the role of Enjolras playing opposite his real-life husband Joseph Spieldenner as Grantaire until the tour closed.
+In 2013, he received acclaim for his performance as Chris Scott in the North Shore Music Theatre production of Miss Saigon.

-In March 2014, Forbach returned to Les Misérables in the Broadway revival.
+In March 2014, Forbach returned to Les Misérables in the second Broadway revival.
 Once again playing Feuilly and understudying Enjolras.
-He briefly took over the role of Enjolras again in October 2014 and left the production in November of that same year.
-In June 2015, he returned to the production playing Feuilly and the Factory Foreman.
+He briefly took over the role of Enjolras again in October 2014 and left the role in November of that same year.
+He continued with the production playing Feuilly and the Factory Foreman.

+Forbach appeared as Captain Albert Lennox in the 2016 and 2017 Shakespeare Theatre Company and 5th Avenue Theatre productions of The Secret Garden.

+Forbach is also an award winning playwright having placed in the 2019 New Works of Merit Playwriting Competition with his play Heathen Hill, which received an industry reading directed by Kevin Newbury with Dan Amboyer starring.
+In 2020, his one-hour period drama TV pilot Brooklyn Pansy was named a Grand Prize Winner in the WeScreenplay Spring 2020 Diverse Voices Screenwriting Lab.

 In 2022, Forbach joined the New York City Center Encores! production of Into the Woods as the male swing.
-He would end up going on for Rapunzel's Prince for a majority of the run.
-He moved with the production to the St. James Theatre for the 2022 Broadway revival understudying the roles of the Baker, the Wolf/Cinderella's Prince, Rapunzel's Prince, and the Narrator/Mysterious Man.
-He opened the production as the Baker when Brian d'Arcy James was sick, and also went on for the Princes and Wolf many times during the production's run on Broadway.
+He would end up going on for Rapunzel's Prince for a majority of the run when Jordan Donica was sick.
+He moved with the production to the St. James Theatre for the second Broadway revival understudying the roles of the Baker, the Wolf/Cinderella's Prince, Rapunzel's Prince, and the Narrator/Mysterious Man.
+He opened the production as the Baker when Brian d'Arcy James was sick, and also went on for the Wolf/Cinderella's Prince many times including when Gavin Creel and Cheyenne Jackson were both unavailable for 3 days in August.
+He also played Rapunzel's Prince many times during the production's run on Broadway.